Government-Funded Drug and Alcohol Rehab Centers

-Who Qualifies for State-Funded Rehab?
+Who is Eligible for State-Funded Rehab?

 Each state has differing eligibility requirements for state-funded rehab.
 Because there are many applicants, these requirements tend to be very strict.
 Potential patients may need to provide proof of their annual income and state residency.